 RMIAN has regular training programs on immigration law for volunteer attorneys.
 Sign up for RMIAN’s mailing list for information on upcoming trainings and events.

 RMIAN accepts legal interns every semester (fall, spring, and summer).
 Intern duties include:

 - assisting with legal orientation presentations at the immigration detention center

 Preference will be given to candidates with Spanish-language ability, strong research and writing skills, and those who have immigration law coursework and/or have immigration law experience.
 Internships are unpaid, although applicants are encouraged to apply for outside funding through grants and fellowships.

 The apply, please send cover letter, resume, references, and a writing sample to Elizabeth Zambrana, RMIAN’s Emerson Fellow, at email@example.com

 RMIAN seeks volunteer interpreters to help interpret conversations and legal intakes with clients and to translate written materials for RMIAN’s clients.
-Please fill out the attached volunteer application if you are interested in volunteering as an interpreter or translator and send it Mayra Prieto, Legal Assistant, at email@example.com.
+If you are interested in volunteering as an interpreter or translator, please contact Jessica Burnett, Detention Program Legal Fellow, at firstname.lastname@example.org.